flare-foundation/VerifierServerGenerator/README.md

 The main is `verifyRequest` function.
-Implement it in such a way that it matches verification rules defined by attestation type (you can also finish the function and then write the rules to match the function)
+Implement it in such a way that it matches verification rules defined by attestation type (you can also finish the function and then write the rules to match the function).

 #### Multiple sources